 Fighting discrimination, hate crime and hate speech in Georgia

-The Council of Europe Office in Georgia together with partner organisations organised the second...
+15 February 2022 - The Council of Europe Office in Georgia presented today the results of the...

 The co-operation project “Fight against discrimination, hate crime and hate speech in Georgia” aims to provide expertise, build competences, advocate and raise awareness among policy makers, legal professionals, law enforcement agencies and civil society organisations to enable them to:

 - fully align national legislation and bylaws on anti-discrimination, hate crimes, and hate speech as well as relevant monitoring mechanisms to the Council of Europe standards;